SEEING PALESTINE: POLITICAL TOURISM

 The prize was a Bible.

-I didn’t like the guy teaching the Sunday School class, but I did like our minister, Reverend Alexander, and always hoped it had been he who decided the winner.
-After all, it had been announced during a regular church service and the prize awarded from his hand.
+I didn’t like the guy teaching the Sunday School class, but I did like our minister, Reverend Alexander, and always hoped he had decided the winner.
+After all, it had been announced during a full church service and the prize awarded from his hand.

 Wow!
 I thought, a man could go astray!